You are here:

 Question 20:

-at this brie briefing?
+present at this briefing?

 And your answer was:

-All of us who were present pm.
+All of us who were present at 2 pm.

 Do you remember that? --- Yes, the answer is correct.